PalMassimo/learning-background/ElasticSearch/Notes.md

 In elasticseach, sharding is the mechanism to divide indexes into smaller pieces, that can be put on one or multiple machines.
 Each piece is called `shard`, and the main purpose is to horizontally scale the data volume.

-A `shard` is technically an **Apache Lucene Index**, and it can be thoughy as an independent index.
+A `shard` is technically an **Apache Lucene Index**, and it can be thought as an independent index.
 Moreover, an elasticsearch index consists in one or more Apache Lucene indeces.
 A shard has no predefined size; it grows as documents are added to it and may store up to about two billion documents.
 With sharding we can improve a lot the performance, because of the parallelization of queries on multiple nodes increase the throughput of an index.

 By default, now an index contains a single shard but up to version 7.0.0 an index was created with 5 shards, leading to _over-sharding_.
 We can increase the number of shards with `split` api or reduce it with `shrink` api.